vorce/tddef/README.md

 This little helper started as a project to learn more about macros in Elixir.

+### Rationale

+There was a thread on twitter about ideas for programming languages.
+Someone said that they would like to explore a language that forces you to write tests.
+I thought that was an interesting idea, and figured it could be implemented as a macro for Elixir.

 ## Installation

 tddef is available in Hex, the package can be installed